keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-To filter out all the `tags` properties, you need to set:
+To filter out all the `tags` properties, you need to set the following:

 {% highlight json %}
 {